 3. Wash Greasy Hands – Soap just doesn't always cut it after doing mechanic work.
 But with a couple of drops of orange essential oil added to your soap, the grime should wash right off!

-4. Disinfect (Without the Toxins!) – Alcohol and bleach are harsh, especially when little hands and lungs are around.
-Instead, add 40 drops orange to 8 oz pure distilled water and 8 oz witch hazel or white vinegar to clean the moldy shower and germy countertops.
+4. Disinfect (Without the Toxins!) – Bleach is harsh, especially when little hands and lungs are around.
+Instead, add 40 drops orange essential oil to 8 oz grain alcohol and clean the moldy shower and germy countertops.

 5. Safe Leather Treatment – A dab of orange oil on a cloth will restore leather furniture, shoes, and clothing to their original luxe.